string(5) "14307"

 Invest in a high-quality lock

+You wouldn’t buy a bike without a helmet – so why buy one, especially an expensive one, without a sturdy lock?
 Although police warn that bike thieves are “relentless and persistent” and have “the means, abilities, and tools to break through most locks,” investing in a high-quality lock can still make a difference.
 After all, a high-quality lock, like an angle grinder-resistant bike lock, increases the time and effort required to steal your bike, making it less appealing to opportunistic thieves looking for an easy target.

-Lock your bicycle on an immovable object
+Lock your bicycle to an immovable object

-Once you have a high-quality lock in hand, the next step is to find an immovable object to attach your bicycle to – one that is sturdy, fixed to the ground, and difficult to cut.
+Once you have a high-quality lock in hand, the next step is to find an immovable object to attach your bicycle to, one that is sturdy, fixed to the ground, and difficult to cut.
 Avoid flimsy fences, wooden posts, or sign poles, as these are notoriously easy for thieves to break, cut, or lift your bike over.

-Also, it’s wise to research where you can’t lock your bicycle either due to legal restrictions or safety concerns.
+Also, it’s wise to research where you can’t lock your bicycle, either due to legal restrictions or safety concerns.
 For example, you typically cannot lock it to utility poles, handicap railings, or fire hydrants, and risk fines or having your bike removed if you do.

 Take removable parts with you